mvuorre/exampleRPackage/README.md

 online.

   - Sharing the package
-      - Upload to GitHub so the package and its source code are available
+      - Upload to GitHub to make your package (and its source code) available
       - Connect to Open Science Framework
   - Create a website for the package
       - Showcase your R package online with a website
-  - Narrative documents
+  - Add narrative documents
-      - Describe how your data and functions can be used (e.g. manuscripts, supplementary analysis files)
+      - Describe how to use your data and functions (e.g. manuscripts, supplementary analysis files)

 ## Create a package with R Studio

 First, use R Studio to create a new R Project.
 Click “File” -\> “New Project…” -\> “New Directory” -\> “R Package”.
-This brings up a menu that allows you to give your package a name (no spaces or underscores allowed), and specify where to create it on your hard drive.
-To enable Git functionality (Vuorre and Curley 2018), make sure that the “Create a git repository” box is checked (this is required below, in the advanced topics section).
+This brings up a menu where you give your package a name, and specify where to create it on your hard drive.
+To enable Git (Vuorre and Curley 2018), make sure that the “Create a git repository” box is checked (see below).
 In this tutorial, we create an R package called exampleRPackage; if you want to follow the tutorial exactly, choose that name for your package.

 After you click “Create project”, the project’s files and folders look like this: